saishred/frontendproject/README.md

 # frontendproject

-This prkect cointains only the frontend of startup website.
+This project contains only the frontend of startup website.